Urgent Care services are available at multiple Mass General Brigham locations.

-The billing information below does not apply to Urgent Care services provided at centers named “Partners Urgent Care” located in Boston and surrounding communities
+The billing information below does not apply to Urgent Care services provided at centers named “Mass General Brigham Urgent Care” located in Boston and surrounding communities.

 How Urgent Care Billing May Affect You

 Since the locations listed below are not considered by health insurance plans to be Urgent Care Centers, your co-payment benefits for urgent care services typically will not apply.
 Instead, your visit to these locations will likely be billed either as a physician office visit or a hospital outpatient visit.

 Physician Office Locations